Census Dots

 Native American/Other

-Of the 504 places in Tennessee, Forest Hills is the 114th most populous.
+Forest Hills is ranked the 119th most populous place in Tennessee, out of 504 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Forest Hills was ranked the 114th most populous place in the 2020 Census.

 Forest Hills's White Population